fgeich/pyFTEGhf/README.md

 ## Documentation

-The derivation of the algorithm for the solution of the Hartree-Fock equations is presented in pyFTEGhf.pdf located in the doc folder.
+A quick overview over the code and the derivation of the algorithm for the solution of the Hartree-Fock equations is presented in pyFTEGhf.pdf located in the doc folder.

 ## Acknowledgements